 Channels are 5 MHz, and are on 5870, 5890, and 5910 MHz.
 Contact us for help with alignment!

 Clubs wishing to link in to the BRATS backbone can contact us as well - we'll evaluate the best way to link up.

 W3WCQ/R ATV Repeater

-Located in Baltimore, Maryland, W3WCQ/R is one of the first ATV repeaters in the United States.
+Located in Baltimore, Maryland, W3WCQ/R is one of the very first ATV repeaters in the United States.
+The only older US ATV repeater was the now gone, the MetroVision ATV repeater in Washington, DC.
 Maintained by the BRATS, W3WCQ/R has been in operation since the mid 1970's.
-Located entirely at a single site in Northeast Baltimore, the repeater operates on 439.25 MHz output and 911.250 output with 426.25 MHz input and 1253.250 input.
-ATV Quick Start provides an introduction to Amateur Television (ATV).
+Located entirely at a single site in Northeast Baltimore, the repeater operates DVB-T format on 426.25 MHz output with 439.25 MHz input.
+ATV Quick Start (written quite some time ago) provides a historical introduction to Amateur Television (ATV).
+See ATV Quick Start II for a current synopsis of Amateur Television in the area.
 If you don't see activity on the ATV repeater, give a call on the FM repeater system (147.03+, etc.) to announce your interests.
 Weeknights around 9:00 pm. and during FM nets are particularly popular for video activity.

 Current activity for our ATV repeater is a reconfiguration, continuing the popular DVB-T format of digital video for input and output.
 NTSC input and other input sources are follow-on opportunities.
 Later options include signals for inexpensive DVB set-top boxes for receiving, which are prevalent on eBay.
 The set-top boxes can be self-programmed or request a programming image file by sending a request to firstname.lastname@example.org .
 Our image file may help.